xomvio/xomvio/README.md

     - [viobase](https://github.com/xomvio/viobase): An easy-to-use and easy-to-understand NoSQL database written in Rust

 - **.NET**
-  - I don't like it that much anymore.
-Whatever, I believe dotnet is living.
+  - I don't use it that much anymore.
+But I believe dotnet is living.
     - [discord-bot-website](https://github.com/xomvio/discord-bot-website): Developed Bitguard's web interface to present a Discord bot and provide Discord server administrators with a user-friendly configuration tool.
 Unfortunately, the project was canceled after publication due to unsuccessful marketing, but the web side is published on GitHub.

 - **Linux**